rethinkdb/rethinkdb/NOTES.md

 [dbDrop-api-docs]: http://rethinkdb.com/api/javascript/dbDrop

 Changefeeds on a table now combine multiple changes to the same document into a single notification if they happen rapidly.
-You can turn this behavior off by passing the `squash: false` optional argument.
+You can turn this behavior off by passing the `squash: false` optional argument (see the [API documentation][changes-api-docs] for details).

-Consult the API documentation for details: [changes][changes-api-docs]

 [changes-api-docs]: http://rethinkdb.com/api/javascript/changes